punnam14/product-recommendation-engine/README.md

 3. Start the development server: `npm start`
 4. The application should open at `http://localhost:3000`

+#### Testing - Internal Logic
+1. Navigate to the root directory.
+2. Run the following command: `python tests/test_llm_logic.py`
+3. The script will output the result of each internal function test.

 ### Notes and Tips

 - **API Keys**: Never commit your API keys to GitHub.
 Use environment variables.